 A couple weeks ago I experienced a forest fire.
 We were on a trip spending some time in the Okanagan which the night before had a huge lightning storm that started 20 fires in the area.
 There was a plume of smoke at the top of the mountain when we arrived and we watched it grow and move down the mountain throughout the day.
 Surreally we spent the evening sitting around with neighbours sipping wine and watching the glow of the fires and occasional columns of flames as whole trees caught.
 One was south of the town and another across the lake.
 We listened to updates of how our host’s friends down the road were being evacuated, reassurances that the fire wasn’t moving towards us and if winds changed there would be plenty of evacuation notice.
 Everyone was remarking how strange it is that something can be so devastating and beautiful at the same time, and it was weirdly beautiful to watch, the same way the flickering glow of a campfire is mesmerising.
 Binoculars were passed around and as the sun set the glow of the fires intensified.

-We’ve left but the area is still burning; more evacuation orders have been put out but also fortunately rescinded and the last update I heard is that the fire reached over 1700 hectares but is being held.
+We’ve left but the area is still burning; more evacuation orders have been put out but also fortunately rescinded and the last update I heard is that the one nearby fire reached over 1700 hectares but is being held.
 However the crazy thing is this is happening all over the world and at a much larger and more damaging scale.
 California is experiencing huge fires, and over in Europe Sweden seems to finally be on top of their fires (they had over 80), Greece’s fires have been tragically deadly, firefighters in Germany are using tanks because leftover WWII-era ammunition in the ground can be set off by the flames, and this is all exacerbated by a heatwave across Europe.

 There’s no doubt that climate change will mean an increase in forest fires.
 A study commissioned by the EU found that with climate change dry areas are moving more north increasing forest fire risks.
 Areas of the sub-arctic in Canada, Sweden, and Latvia are burning and Greenland had a large fire last year just south of the ice sheet.
 According to this CBC Interview these arctic wildfires are even more difficult and damaging – peat moss releases large amounts of carbon dioxide when burned, the fires go deeper into the ground because of the moss and require more water, plus the soot and ash in the air blows north and blankets the arctic ice creating a dark surface and causing it to melt faster.